jaggy-steve/jaggy-steve/README.md

 ## Hi there!
 I'm Jack 👋

 I'm a Quantitative Researcher with a Master's degree in Mathematics, (another) Master's degree in Data Science and AI, and a Bachelor's degree in Mathematics & Economics.
-My expertise revolves around leveraging data-driven insights and machine learning to drive successful trading strategies in the commodities markets.
+My interests and expertise revolves around leveraging data-driven insights and machine learning to drive successful trading strategies in the commodities markets.

 ## Expertise
 - 🌟 Quantitative Analysis